A causal convolutional neural network for multi-subject motion modeling and generation: Our approach

-The third term is used to train the network to predict whether the foot is in contact with the supporting plane at $n_{th}$ frame.
-Specifically, we adopt binary cross entropy(BCE) loss function to compute this term:
+We adopt the binary cross-entropy (BCE) loss function to train the network to predict whether the foot is in contact with the supporting plane in the $n$th frame:

-where $x_n^f$ is the ground-truth foot contact label from the data, and $\hat{x}_n^f$ is the network prediction.
-The foot contact label is used to trigger IK algorithms to remove the foot sliding in the synthesized motion.
+where $\mathbf{x}_n^f$ is the ground-truth foot-contact label for the data, and $\mathbf{\hat{x}}_n^f$ is the network prediction.
+Foot-contact labels can be used to trigger IK algorithms to remove foot sliding in the synthesized motions.

-The last term is used when the direction and velocity controls are switched on.
-It can be simply written as: